ve6vh/MMDVM_TNC/README.md

 Work on MMDVM TNC code.

 ## kissgen
 A Kiss message generator that can run on a PC or Pi platform.
 Good for debugging.
+Uses the serial port code from STM32Flash, so it can be compiled to run on a PC by replacing the serial port handling code with the windows version.

-## MMDVM_TNC
+## Code
-A rework of MMDVM_TNC to only implemenet the DMR mode (mode 2), and converted for STM Cube IDE and device independent.
+A rework of MMDVM_TNC to only implemenet the DMR mode (mode 2), converted to be device independent and to use STM Cube IDE.